-Language of the proceeding
+2. Language of the proceeding

-According to the information provided by the Registrar, the language of the Registration Agreements for the disputed domain names <philips-aid.com>, <philips-assist.com> and <remont-philips.com> is Russian.
+According to the information provided by the Registrars, the language of the Registration Agreements for two of the disputed domain names is Russian.
 Under paragraph 11 of the Rules, unless otherwise agreed by the Parties, or specified otherwise in the Registration Agreement, the language of the administrative proceeding shall be the language of the Registration Agreement, subject to the authority of the Panel to determine otherwise, having regard to the circumstances of the administrative proceeding.

 The Complainant requests the language of this administrative proceeding to be English.
-It submits that the Respondent can understand this language, because the language of the registration agreement for three of the disputed domain names is English, and the disputed domain names <philips-aid.com> and <philips-assist.com> contain the English words "aid" and "assist".
+It submits that the Respondent can understand this language, because the language of the registration agreement for the other six of the disputed domain names is English, and all of the disputed domain names are under common control of a person who understands English.
+The Complainant also submits that ordering it to translate the Complaint in Russian would lead to unfairness and unwarranted delay of the proceeding.

 The Respondents have not objected to the Complainant's request on the language of the proceeding and have not expressed any opinion on the issue.
-As noted by the Complainant, the language of the Registration Agreements the disputed domain names <philips-helper.com>, <philips-ru.com> and <phili-rem.com> is English, and as discussed above, it appears that all disputed domain names are under common control.
-Three of the disputed domain names contain English words such as "aid", "assist" and "helper".
-These circumstances support a conclusion that the person who controls all of the disputed domain names understands English and that the Respondent would not be disadvantaged if the language of the proceeding is English.
+As discussed above, the language of the Registration Agreements of six of the disputed domain names is English, and it appears that all disputed domain names are under common control.
+These circumstances support a conclusion that the person who controls all of the disputed domain names understands English and that the Respondents would not be disadvantaged if the language of the proceeding is English.